Kurento/kurento/source/Architecture.rst

 Interactions from a generic perspective
 ---------------------------------------

-As can be observed in Figure 4 above, a Stream Oriented GE application involves interactions among three main modules:
+As can be observed in Figure 4 above, a Kurento application involves interactions among three main modules:

--  **Client Application**: which involves the native multimedia capabilities of the client platform plus the specific client-side application logic consuming the client-side Stream Oriented GE APIs (i.e. :term:`HTML5 SDK<KWS>`, :ref:`Open API<openapi>`, etc.)
+-  **Client Application**: which involves the native multimedia capabilities of the client platform plus the specific client-side application logic consuming the client-side Kurento APIs (i.e. :term:`HTML5 SDK<KWS>`, :ref:`Open API<openapi>`, etc.)
 -  **Application Server**: which involves a Java EE application server and the server-side application logic consuming the server-side